bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:04:59

-Yeah, I mean, you can look at all the commits, so all the atomic changes that go into a release, and there could be a thousand of them, but most of them are very boring, or at least they are very boring unless you are really into details of how compilers work or into cleaning up code for the sake of cleaning it up.
+You can look at all the commits, so all the atomic changes that go into a release, and there could be a thousand of them, but most of them are very boring, or at least they are very boring unless you are really into details of how compilers work or into cleaning up code for the sake of cleaning it up.
 So there's a lot of changes that are just not very interesting to discuss, although they are important and they should be, they are being, you know, they always get reviewed because any of those changes could of course be a really scary thing.

 Aaron van Wirdum: 00:05:29